jigx-com/jigx-docs-examples/docs/Components/progress-bar.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/rW68pWlspMXujseDLvuO-_cc-progbar-steps.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/rW68pWlspMXujseDLvuO-_cc-progbar-steps.PNG" size="80" width="1240" height="2500" position="center" caption="Progress-bar with various steps" alt="Progress-bar with various steps"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/rW68pWlspMXujseDLvuO-_cc-progbar-steps.PNG" size="80" position="center" caption="Progress-bar with various steps" alt="Progress-bar with various steps"}
 :::

 :::VerticalSplitItem
 The progress-bar can be shown as a continous bar or broken up into  segments.
 Use the `step` property to determine the number of segments required.
 The larger the number of steps, the smaller the segments as shown in the bars on the left.

 **Example:**
-See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/progress-bar/progress-bar-steps.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/progress-bar/progress-bar-steps.jigx).
 :::
 ::::